SorinaHamidifar/aether-engine/README.md

 # ===============================
-# Project: Dynamic Iovation Hub
+# Project: Dynamic Imnovation Hub
 # Description:
 # A dynamic repository built to power experimentation, innovation,
 # and scalable code.
 Designed as a foundation for future projects,